mrehere/easer/README.md

 Backend:-

-Node.js with Express.js: To handle server-side logic and API requests, managing user data and journaling functionality.
+Node.js with Express.js, and MySQL: To handle server-side logic and API requests, managing user data and journaling functionality.

 Data Storage:-